lucidworks/streams/projects/buttons/README.md

 For reference, Lucidworks does not share your information with any third parties.

-For more information on how we use this data, you may refer to our [Privacy Policy](https://lucidworks.com/legal/privacy-policy/).
+For more information on how we use your data while using the site, you may refer to our [Privacy Policy](https://lucidworks.com/legal/privacy-policy/).

 ### Creating Instances